-- Last a minimum of 100-120 hours - Be run by a training provider who is accredited by a recognised national body, such as the Open and Distance Learning Quality Council (ODLQC), Accreditation UK or the British Accreditation Council (BAC) - Have good reviews on independent review sites such as www.reviews. co.uk - Ideally, be regulated and listed on the register of a recognised regulatory body, such as Ofqual or SQA.
+- Last a minimum of 100-120 hours - Be run by a training provider who is accredited by a recognised national body, such as the Open and Distance Learning Quality Council (ODLQC), Accreditation UK or the British Accreditation Council (BAC) - Have good reviews on independent review sites such as www.reviews. co.uk - Ideally, lead to a qualification that is regulated and listed on the register of a recognised regulatory body, such as Ofqual or SQA.